TheRayG/deepracer-log-analysis/README.md

 <br>

-This notebook, which is compatible with logs from the AWS DeepRacer Console after Aug 2020, is a redo of Log Analysis solutions provided in the [AWS DeepRacer Workshops repository](https://github.com/aws-samples/aws-deepracer-workshops).
+This Notebook, which is compatible with logs from the AWS DeepRacer Console after Aug 2020, is a redo of Log Analysis solutions provided in the [AWS DeepRacer Workshops repository](https://github.com/aws-samples/aws-deepracer-workshops).
 The log analysis here parses log data from AWS RoboMaker (SIM_TRACE_LOG data) and Amazon SageMaker (policy training data), and introduces some analyses that are not present in the AWS samples.

 With the new AWS DeepRacer console update in Aug 2020, these logs are no longer streamed to CloudWatch Logs during training.
 Instead, they are downloadable from the model page in the AWS DeepRacer console, after training has terminated.